 Finally Google Ads (used to be called Google Adwords)

 This is by far the most abused account by agencies and contractors.
-It boggles my mind how many clinic owners have no idea what they are paying a provider for.
-More importantly in the medical industry, you have no idea how your Google Ads provider is promoting your services or what promises they are making to consumers to get them into the clinic.
+It boggles my mind how many practice owners have no idea what they are paying a provider for.
+More importantly in the medical industry, you have no idea how your Google Ads provider is promoting your services or what promises they are making to consumers to get them into the practice.

 It is critical that you own your Google Ads account and you give access to your provider to manage this on your behalf if you don't want to do this yourself.

 I trust that this has been useful and if you want to learn in depth how to use Facebook, Google as well as how to do SMS marketing and email marketing, have a look at this case study and training - https://aestheticbusinessresults.com/case-study